tee52/q-guide-revamp/README.md

 - username: demo1
 - password: 1234

+Feel free to also make your own account!
+For the sake of anonymity, please do not use your real name or enter any sensitive information/passwords.

 There are comments within the code itself explaining what my code does and the purpose of each function, as well as sources.

 ## Challenges and Limitations